xiix0/scam/README.md

-You will be attacked by a beast who has the body of a wolf, the tail of a lion, and the face of Donald Duck.
+He that breaks a thing to find out what it is has left the path of wisdom.
+		-- J.R.R.
+Tolkien